Clipboard manager: Overview

-Copy history

 Some clipboard managers allow the user to keep multiple clipped objects, available for later use.
 Some keep a clipping history by automatically making a new buffer for each new cut or copy operation.

 Some applications have an internal copy history feature.
 This has been a standard feature in UNIX editors like vi and emacs for some time.
-Recent versions of Microsoft Office have included the "Office Clipboard", a built-in clipboard manager, which operates as long as one of the Office suite applications is open.
+Larry Tesler renamed this in 1973 as cut, copy, and paste and coined the term "clipboard" for this buffer, since these techniques need a clipboard for temporary saving the copied or cut data.
+Versions of Microsoft Office starting with Office 2000 have included the "Office Clipboard", a built-in clipboard manager, which operates as long as one of the Office suite applications is open.

 In different systems

 Windows

 The default Microsoft Windows clipboard manager enables pasting the copied data, even after an application is closed, by maintaining the clip buffer itself.
 Its copying and pasting operations are very versatile in what they permit to be transferred between applications.
 A range of cells clipped from an Excel sheet can be pasted as a table into MS Word or LibreOffice Writer.
-Formatted text clipped from a web page will become cells in an Excel sheet, a table in MS Word, or plain text in Text Edit.
+Formatted text clipped from a web page will become cells in an Excel sheet, a table in MS Word, or plain text in Notepad.
+In Windows 10 and above, the clipboard manager can be accessed with the keyboard shortcut Win + V.

 ClipBook Viewer is a discontinued utility included in the Windows NT family until the release of Windows Vista.

 Windows versions prior to the Windows 10 October 2018 Update do not offer a copy history feature.
 In these versions a third-party clipboard manager that replaces the default clipboard is required for extended functionality.
 The Windows 10 October 2018 Update introduced a new Cloud Clipboard feature which does offer copy history, as well as the ability to sync this history for access on other devices.